 The presentation of antipasti—the colors, the textures, the artful arrangement and the complementary flavor pairings—reminds guests that it is time to unwind and indulge.

-For the French, it is the hors d’oeuvre.
-In Italy, it’s called the antipasto.
-It can be hot or cold, cooked or raw.
-Antipasti (plural form) can be served on individual plates, each one artfully designed; or, in bite-size pieces on a plate that is passed around the table; or, presented as an elegant centerpiece from which everyone is served.
-For the cook, it can be a chance to embellish, dazzle, and have some fun.
-The antipasto course can be the host’s culinary valentine, a sumptuous invitation to the feast that is to follow.
+In English, we call these appetizers.
+For the French, they are the hors d’oeuvre.
+They are called antipasti in Italian, where they can be served hot or cold, cooked or raw.
+Antipasti (plural form) can be served on individual plates, in bite-sized pieces on a plate that is passed around the table or presented as an elegant centerpiece for grazing.

-“Location, location, location” may be the motto of the real estate world, but in the realm of antipasti, it is “presentation, presentation, presentation.”
-Color and design are particularly important considerations for this course because together they open the senses and awaken the palate for the meal that is to follow.
+In Italian restaurants, it is common to find antipasti on buffet tables or in refrigerated bars where guests can help themselves.
+The finer the restaurant the more importance is given to the antipasto course, giving guests an opportunity to taste truly creative, unusual specialties.Color and design are particularly important considerations for this course, because together they open the senses and awaken the palate for the meal that is to follow.
 An antipasto should whet the appetite—stuzzicare l’appetito—without being too big or too filling.
 Also, in choosing what antipasto to serve, it is important to keep in mind not only what tastes complement each other on the plate, but also what foods work well with the courses that are to follow.

+Bruschetta is a great way to display brilliant colors and flavors atop toasted bread or crisps.
+Maybe the simplest prepared antipasto, bruschetta consists of tangy tomato, chopped vegetables and herbs.
+Serve with crispy gourmet toasts for the perfect spread.
 Another very simple topping for bruschetta can be made from cannellini beans, drained and then sautéed (and lightly mashed) in olive oil with a bit of garlic and a couple of fresh, thinly sliced, sage leaves.
-Spread over toasted bread, this makes an exquisite antipasto.
+Spread over slices of toasted bread to make an exquisite antipasto.